braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 [Delay components]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/delay_step/) will wait the entire delay time before proceeding to the next step.

 Let's say on April 12 we have a Delay component where the delay is set to send your user to the next step in one day at 2pm.
 A user enters the component at 2:01pm on April 13.
-- For Canvas V1, the user would proceed to the next step at 2pm on April 14, which is less than one day from the entry time.
+- For the original workflow, the user would proceed to the next step at 2pm on April 14, which is less than one day from the entry time.
 - For Canvas Flow, the user would proceed to the next step at 2pm on April 15.
 Note that this is the same time, but more than one day from the entry time.

 #### Intelligent Timing behavior